 Presentations on the theme “Loss of Country.”
 These presentations address how countries can be “lost,” by invasion and defeat in war, revolution as in 18th century France and by failure to educate its youth.
 The first three may be accessed on YouTube.com by going to “American Academy of Distance Learning.”

 Dr. Angelo Codevilla, Dr. Christopher Manion and Dr. Richard Bishirjian examine the growth of the Administrative state, the oligarchs who make up our Ruling Class and whether civil war or social decline is in store for the next quarter century.

-In a search of novelists who write about American politics from the perspective of Tom Clancy or Allen Drury, I asked some of my colleagues who have written novels to address the need for good story telling and engaged them in a discussion of their novels.
-Discussants include Claes Ryn, Allen Mendenhall, Raymond Keating and Thomas Moore.
+In a search of novelists who write about American politics from the perspective of Tom Clancy or Allen Drury, the Academy asked six scholars who have written novels and engaged them in a discussion of their novels.
+Discussants include Claes Ryn, Allen Mendenhall, Raymond Keating, Richard Bishirjian and Thomas Moore.

 4. Recorded Lectures: Some three hundred lectures were recorded by “Founding Faculty” of Yorktown University and experts who participated at university events.
 Here are representative recordings from that Archive.

 Please access this link http://www.academydl.com/donate and make a tax exempt donation in support of the American Academy of Distance Learning.